data-apis/array-api/spec/API_specification/creation_functions.md

 -   **device**: _Optional\[ &lt;device&gt; ]_

     -   device on which to place the created array.
+If `device` is `None` and `x` is either an array or an object supporting DLPack, the output array device must be inferred from `x`.
 Default: `None`.

 -   **copy**: _Optional\[ bool ]_